grscwf/twin-mt/nero-paths.md

   - (13) Lion distracts blob long enough that Nero can get the gem.
   - (14) Teleport out.
 Once Nero is out, he has magic back and can defuse the ring.
 - Ways to fail
-  - Wear the ring too long - Bad Ending: Stiff
+  - Wear the ring too long:
+    - Bad Ending: Stiff Mild - lion is not hunting.
+    - Bad Ending: Stiff Harsh - lion is hunting.
+  - Lose ring while hunted:
+    - Bad Ending: Hunted Mild - cooperate
-  - Lose ring while hunted - Bad Ending: Hunted
+    - Bad Ending: Hunted Harsh - resist
   - Neither of these has much warning before it happens, but once the player knows they can happen, they're easy to avoid:
     - Take off the ring as soon as it's yellow.
     - Don't activate lion hunting until everything is ready.